clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 #### Conflicts and Retries

-TBD: explain transaction conflicts, demonstrate transaction retries
+*TBD: explain transaction conflicts, demonstrate transaction retries*

 #### commute

 With a high number of concurrently running transactions, retries overhead can become noticeable.
 Some modifications, however, can be applied in any order.
-Clojure STM implementation acknowledges this fact and provides an alternative way to modify refs:
+Clojure's STM implementation acknowledges this fact and provides an alternative way to modify refs:
 `clojure.core/commute`. `commute` must only be used for operations that [commute in the mathematical sense](http://mathforum.org/dr.math/faq/faq.property.glossary.html#commutative): the order can be changed without affecting the result.
-For example, addition is commutative: `1 + 10` produces the same result as `10 + 1`, but substraction is not: `1 - 10` does not equal `10 - 1`.
+For example, addition is commutative (1 + 10 produces the same result as 10 + 1) but substraction is not (1 &minus; 10 does not equal 10 &minus; 1).

 `clojure.core/commute` has the same signature as `clojure.core/alter`: